Complaint Number: LA/R/1318

 Allegation against: Councillor William Mylet

 Breach of the provisions in the Councillors’ Code of Conduct relating to Respect as set out in section 2 Key Principles and Conduct at Meetings in section 3 of the Code.

-Decision by PSC
+Decision by Commissioner

 Decision that the matters raised against Councillor William Mylet could not amount to a contravention of the Councillors’ Code of Conduct.